 If the JSON data is malformed, for example, the name component of a name/value pair is unquoted, the JSON inspector will show a warning in the footer.

 The XML inspector interprets the selected request or response body as an Extensible Markup Language (XML) document, showing a tree view of the XML document nodes.
-If the body can't be interpreted as XML, the tree view will remain empty.
+The tree view will remain empty if the body can't be interpreted as XML (that includes valid HTML).
 Each XML element is represented as a node in the tree.
 The attributes of the element are displayed in square brackets after its name.
 The inspector provides an Expand All / Collapse All toggle button to expand or collapse all XML tree nodes.

 The Form Data inspector, available in the Request section only, parses the request query string and body for any HTML form-data.
 If a form is found, it is parsed, and the name/value pairs are displayed in the grid view.
 The inspector works best with application/x-www-form-urlencoded data used by most simple web forms.

-The WebSocket Inspectors provide the following types of inspecting tools that enable you to inspect different parts of the WebSocket connection:
+The WebSocket Inspectors provide the following types of inspecting tools that enable you to examine different parts of a WebSocket connection: